Sausage and Bean Soup

-This satisfying, cozy sausage and bean soup is packed with nutrition, heat and fantastic flavors.
-A perfect meal in a bowl with some hot crusty bread.
+This satisfying, cozy white bean soup with sausage and veggies is packed with nutrition, heat and fantastic flavors.
+It’s a perfect meal in a bowl with a hunk of crusty bread.

 The soup is easy to make and, with any luck, you’ll have great leftovers the next day.
 Needless to say, it’s a perfect make-ahead soup.

-My friend, Cathy Kreuter, shared this hearty soup recipe with me.
+My friend, Cathy K. shared this hearty Italian soup recipe with me.
 I tried it and loved it.
 I know my husband loved it too because he polished off half the pot in one sitting.

 There are many similar recipes on the internet.
 This is a good one.
 As with most soups, both Cathy and I tweak them to our tastes.
 You can too.

-This sausage and bean soup has all the components we love in a soup:
+- This soup has all the components I love in a soup:

-- versatility (add what you like and have available)
+- versatility (add what you like or have on hand)

 - exceptionally good nutrition